manu-07-ela/LAPR2_ISEP/docs/SprintC/US14/US14_MakeDiagnosisWriteReport.md

 **Output Data:**

 * List of existing tests in the Samples Analyzed state
-* List of parameters tests
+* List of test parameters
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)